mhmahmoodalam/developerportfolio/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However, we understand that main-app wouldn’t be useful if you can’t customize it when you are ready for it.

 ## Syntax Highlighting in the Editor

 To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.